-What does All Along the Watchtower mean?
+What do you think All Along the Watchtower means?

 Bob Dylan: All Along the Watchtower Meaning